Africas-Blockchain-Club/CeloGifty/README.md

 Click on compass icon.
 Click on the "Test page - Staging" platform right at the bottom of your screen.

-Paste the [url to our custom domain](http://celo-gift-card-react-app.vercel.app/) and click "Go"
+Paste the url to our custom domain "http://celo-gift-card-react-app.vercel.app/" and click "Go"

 Now you can register as a merchant by selecting "Sell" and clicking "Continue" on our home page.